archman007/wa02-MariaDB-Active/README.md

-This application enables the MariaDB and Entity Framework
+This ASP .NET application enables the MariaDB and Entity Framework